Stokes v Muschinske – Opinion

 Stokes does not contend that the trial court erroneously

-specific past collateral payments by
+admitted evidence of any specific past collateral payments by

 Kaiser insurance or anticipated future collateral payments from